Sleeper85/esphome-jk-bms-can/README.md

   - Alarms: Cell over/under voltage, Charge/discharge over current, High/low Temp, BMS fault
   - Charging logic: Bulk charge with absorption timer followed or not by a float charge.
 Everything is easily configurable in Home Assistant.

-**Note:- This code support only one BMS connection per inverter.
+**Note: This code support only one BMS connection per inverter.**

 Tested with Deye inverter using the battery mode 'Lithium 00'.<br>
 Tested with Goodwe inverter using the Goodwe LX U5.4-L battery profile.<br>
 Each LX U5.4-L battery has 5.4kWh of storage, so select the number that is the closest match to your battery's total capacity.<br>

-**Note:- I'm using this with my Deye SUN-6K-SG03-LP1-EU inverter however CAN bus support is still in development and testing...**<br>
+**Note: I'm using this with my Deye SUN-6K-SG03-LP1-EU inverter however CAN bus support is still in development and testing...**
-Further details in the discussion tab https://github.com/Sleeper85/esphome-jk-bms-can/discussions

 ## Home Assistant intergration